TomaszWoloszyn983/westport-travel-guide/README.md

 ![Title image](assets/images/readMe/amIResponive_black_background.jpg)

-This page was created to provide a bunch of information about the town of Westport located in County Mayo at the west coast of Ireland in short and easy way.
+This page was created to provide helpful information about the town of Westport, located in County Mayo at the west coast of Ireland.
 The page provides a brief and useful set of information such as location, population, contact, brief history of the town and a gallery of photos.